chadlimjinjie/Growtopia-Current-World/README.md

 This tool can be used to aid Growtopia streamers' to display their current world when they are streaming.

-The source code is available for auditing.
+The source code is available for auditing and self build.